 If you are a freelancer or self-employed, you have a lot on your “plate.”
 For some, it is all they can do to find work, do it well, and collect payment.
-For the most part, freelancers and self-employed individuals choose this life because of the freedoms it affords; a flexible schedule, working from home or some place more fun than offices typically are, being their own boss, etc. But the truth is, being an employee of someone else does have a perk or two and it may take a year to learn what they are.
-Come tax time, they will learn that it’s very nice to have someone else automatically deduct taxes from your pay and issue a W2 with all the information the government needs about your income on it.
+For the most part, freelancers and self-employed individuals choose this life because of the freedoms it affords; a flexible schedule, working from home or someplace more fun than offices typically are, being their own boss, etc. But the truth is, being an employee of someone else does have a perk or two and it may take a year to learn what they are.
+Come tax time, they will learn that it’s very nice to have an Orlando CPA firm provide accounting, bookkeeping and tax prep services for their small business.
+We will automatically deduct taxes from your pay and issue a W2 with all the information the government needs about your income on it.
 This makes tax time much easier.

 Who Owes Self-Employment Tax?

-If you are a freelancer or self-employed, we can help you manage this aspect of your “business.”
+If you are a freelancer, self-employed or own a small business, our Orlando accounting firm can help you manage the bookkeeping and tax prep aspect of your “business.”
 That is how the IRS views freelancers and those self-employed as a business.
 So, as a business, there are specific things you need to do each year.
 Of course, everyone who earns an income, must pay income taxes, but did you realize that if you, as a freelancer or self-employed individual, generate more than $400 a year, you must pay self-employment tax?
 There are several nuances like this that we at CPA Accounting and Tax Services can help you with.
 For example, knowing which IRS forms to complete can be confusing.
 We know all this and can make tax time easier for you.

 Call Our Orlando Office at (407) 382-6658 to Schedule Your Initial Consultation